nythriss/Twitch_Overlay_Project_A/README.md

 ## 🧙‍♀️ About the Creator

 Made by **Nythriss**, a dark soul with a passion for immersive and aesthetic experiences.
-Catch me live or drop a message on [Twitch](https://twitch.tv/nythriss) 🖤
+Catch me live or drop a message on [Twitch](https://twitch.tv/nythriss) or [Instagram](https://www.instagram.com/nythriss) 🖤

 ---

 ## 📜 License & Usage

-This design is **free to use for personal streams**, but redistribution, modification, or commercial use without permission is **not allowed**.
+This design is **free to use for personal Usage ONLY**, but redistribution, modification, or commercial use without permission is **not allowed**.

 > Please respect the creator’s work.
 > If you'd like to use it in a special way, feel free to reach out first 🌙